jessicazxlee/uninsured-counties-ml/README.md

-# ML_4641_Team_29
+# ML Research on Uninsured Rates

-This repository contains our CS 4641 machine learning project on modeling county-level uninsured rates in the United States using socioeconomic indicators from Data Commons.
+This repository contains a machine learning project on modeling county-level uninsured rates in the United States using socioeconomic indicators from Data Commons.
 The project focuses on building a preprocessing pipeline, training baseline models, and evaluating predictive performance with regression metrics and visualizations.

 ## Project Goal